There’s a battle on for the hearts and minds of the children of Austria.

 Let me explain.

-The bad news for traditionalists is that the Christkind doesn’t lend himself to modern-day marketing and advertising requirements.
+The bad news for traditionalists is that the Christkind doesn’t lend itself to modern-day marketing and advertising requirements.
+It’s too tied up with religious meaning.

 Enter Santa Claus or Father Christmas.
 Now there’s a nice, safe, non-religious Christmas brand.

-Sensing their chance, companies across the land have started using Santa Claus on their Christmas packaging and other marketing materials, boosted in part by the help of non- (or decidedly anti-) religious groups.
+Sensing their chance, companies across the land started using Santa Claus on their Christmas packaging and other marketing materials, boosted in part by the help of

-Things first came to a head back in 2004, with both sides firing salvoes at each other via the media in an intensive effort to settle the issue one way or another.
+Things first came to a head way back in 2004, with both sides firing salvoes at each other via the media in an intensive effort to settle the issue one way or another.
+These days, there’s an uneasy truce as marketers seem to have gone for neutral imagery, like snowmen, reindeer, and similar.

-Vienna’s largest Christmas market on the Rathausplatz has come down firmly on the side of traditionalists: 2004 saw the election of the first “Wiener Christkindl” (Vienna Christ Child) and that established concept is still going strong.
-As the organizers put it, the market on the Rathausplatz is there to provide children with some “…respite from the all-pervading yuletide bustle and Santa Claus mania.”
+Vienna’s largest Christmas market on the Rathausplatz has come down firmly on the side of traditionalists: 2004 saw the election of the first “Wiener Christkindl” (Vienna Christ Child) and that established concept is still going strong in 2019.

 (Personally I think it’s the parents that bring the presents, but what do I know?)